-Preventing hullving
+Preventing bullying

-Preventing bullying How often are the following things true?
-S q8a At this school students harass, bully, or intimidate other students.
-S q8b At this school students harass, bully, or intimidate each other because of their race, religion, ethnicity, national origin, or citizenship/immigration status.
-S q8c At this school students harass, bully, or intimidate each other because of their gender, gender identity, gender expression, or sexual orientation.
-S q8d At this school students harass, bully, or intimidate each other because of other differences, like disability or weight.
-S q8e At this school students harass, bully, or intimidate each other online (through mobile phones, social media, email, or other forms of electronic communication). $1 = None \ of \ the \ time$, $2 = Rarely$, $3 = Some \ of \ the \ time$, $4 = Most \ of \ the \ time$ Safety How much do YOU agree with the following statements?
-S q4h Discipline is applied fairly in my school.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree S q7a How much do you agree with the following statements?
-I feel safe outside around this school.
+How often are the following things true?
+S q65 At this school students harass, bully, or intimidate other students.
+S q66 Students harass, bully, or intimidate each other because of their race, religion, ethnicity, national origin, language/accent, or citizenship/immigration status.
+S q67 Students harass, bully, or intimidate each other because of their gender, gender identity, gender expression, or sexual orientation.
+S q68 At this school students harass, bully, or intimidate each other because of other differences, like different body type or disability.
+S q69 Students harass, bully, or intimidate each other online (through mobile phones, social media, email, or other forms of electronic communication).
+1 = None of the time, 2 = Rarely, 3 = Some of the time, 4 = Most of the time

-S q7b traveling between home and this school.
-S q7c in the hallways, bathrooms, locker rooms, and cafeteria of this school.
-S q7d in my classes at this school.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree How much do you agree with the following statements?
-My students are safe T q26a outside around this school.
-T q26b traveling between home and this school.
-T q26c in the hallways, bathrooms, locker rooms, and cafeteria of this school.
-T q26d in my class(es).
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree How much do you agree with the following statement?
-T q7 Discipline is applied to students fairly in my school. • 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree

-^{} These teacher questions are included for scoring only for Elementary Schools and Early Childhood Schools, where students do not take the NYC School Survey.
+Safety

+S q50 Conflicts are resolved applied fairly in my school.

+How much do you agree with the following statements?
+I feel safe...

+- S q61 outside around this school. - S traveling between home and this school. q62 - S q63 in the hallways, bathrooms, locker rooms, and cafeteria of this school. - S q64 in my classes at this school.

+How much do you agree with the following statements?
+My students are safe...
+(ES only)

+- Т q133 outside around this school. - Т q134 traveling between home and this school. - Т q135 in the hallways, bathrooms, locker rooms, and cafeteria of this school. - q136 in my class(es). Т

+How much do you agree with the following statement?

+- Т q147 Conflicts are resolved fairly in my school. - Т q132 Behavioral supports are applied to students fairly in my school.
+(Birth-5 only) - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree